kevin-fang/ml-tutorials/KNearestNeighbors/README.md

 ```python
 clf.fit(X_train, y_train)
 ```
 This is where the magic happens!
-In K-nearest-neighbors, it would add all of the data to the graph.
+In K-nearest-neighbors, all of the data is added to the graph.
 In more complicated ones, such as Stochastic Gradient Descent, it tries to minimize an error function using gradient descent.

 ```python
 y_pred = clf.predict(X_test)
 print accuracy_score(y_test, y_pred)
 ```
 This tells the classifier to predict an output based on the test input. `accuracy_score(true_data, test_data)` will give you the ratio of correct versus incorrect data.

+You should get an accuracy of around 90%.
+Once you do, either go [here to implement KNearestNeighbors yourself](https://kevin-fang.github.io/ml-tutorials/ScrappyKNN/) or try some other classifiers.
+Here are some examples of other classifiers - everything else will work the exact same, you just have to change the clf variable:

+from sklearn.tree import DecisionTreeClasifier clf = DecisionTreeClassifier() # a decision tree classifier

+from sklearn.svm import SVC
+clf = SVC() # a support vector classifier

+from sklearn.linear_model import LinearRegression clf = LinearRegression() # linear regression

+from sklearn.linear_model import SGDClassifier clf = SGDClassifier() # stochastic gradient descent classifier